Cranford House School

-Cranford House School is a co-educational private day school for boys and girls aged 3 to 18, in Moulsford, a village in South Oxfordshire near Wallingford, England.
-In September 2020, a Sixth Form was added and boys were admitted into Year 7 and Year 12 with a view to the school gradually becoming fully co-educational.
-Established in 1931 by a Moulsford resident, Miss Winifred E Laurence, the school now numbers around 500 pupils.
+Cranford School is a co-educational private day school for students aged 3-18 in Moulsford, a village in South Oxfordshire near Wallingford, England.
+In September 2020, a sixth form was added and boys were admitted into years 7–12, with a view to the school gradually becoming fully co-educational.
+Established in 1931 by a Moulsford resident, Winifred E Laurence, for the education of Boris Higgs.
+The school now numbers approximately 500 pupils.

 School history

-1931 – 1939
+1931–1939

-Cranford House was founded in 1931 as a school for one pupil, six-year-old Boris Higgs.
+Founded in 1931, the school originally called Cranford House started as a school for one pupil, six-year-old Billy Higgs.
 The school's founder, Winifred E Laurence, taught Higgs in her own home, Cranford House, a large Victorian mansion on the site of what is now Moulsford Preparatory School.
-Higgs was joined by other children, some of them much younger, and Laurence's old nursery became a schoolroom where a Miss Tollit taught "the babies".
-The school taught traditional values within a Church of England religious framework.
+Other children joined Higgs, some much younger, and Laurence's old nursery became a schoolroom where a Miss Tollit taught "the babies".

-The school outgrew the three rooms in Cranford House and more purpose–built classrooms were added to the existing building.
+The school outgrew the three rooms in Cranford House, and more purpose-built classrooms were added to the existing building.
 The curriculum was expanded, with lessons taken outdoors as much as possible.
 New activities were included, such as horse riding lessons, piano and percussion, carpentry for the boys, and school outings.
 In 1937, the school produced its first play, A Market Square.

 Second World War

-During the Second World War, school life continued as usual with minor adaptations.
-Laurence opened the school during the summer holidays so that all children, including evacuees, could enjoy games, bathing and other activities.
+During the Second World War, Laurence opened the school during the summer holidays so that all children, including evacuees, could enjoy games, bathing and other activities.
 Due to the rationing of petrol, children were rowed up the river to school or used a pony and trap.

-1945 – 1980
+1945–1980

-By 1950, when pupil numbers had reached 136, it was recognised that more space was required.
-Cranford House was renovated and a swimming pool was added.
-In 1953, the adjacent Moulsford House was acquired and some of the school moved across the road, becoming a dual site.
+By 1950, when pupil numbers had reached 136, Cranford House was renovated, and a swimming pool was added.
+In 1953, the adjacent Moulsford House was acquired, and some of the school moved across the road, becoming a dual site.
 Cranford House was granted official recognition following an inspection by the Department of Education and Science in 1955.

-By 1961 the volume of traffic through Moulsford made crossing the road dangerous.
-As a result the school was re-located to its current site.
+By 1961, the traffic volume through Moulsford made crossing the road dangerous.
+As a result, the school was relocated to its current site.
 A sister school to Cranford House was opened near Worthing in West Sussex the same year.
-Called Rustington House, it had the same uniform, syllabus and ethos as Cranford.
-At Cranford House a gymnasium was built in 1967 and new activities were introduced such as canoeing, rock-climbing and national show-jumping competitions at Hickstead.
+Called Rustington House, it had the same uniform and syllabus as Cranford.
+At Cranford House, a gymnasium was built in 1967, and new activities were introduced, such as canoeing, rock climbing and national show-jumping competitions at Hickstead.

-In 1969 Laurence retired.
+In 1969, Laurence retired.
 Miss Shine became headmistress until her retirement in 1980.
-Shine left a school of over 300 pupils and her departure marked the establishment of a charitable trust under a Board of Governors.
+Shine left a school of over 300 pupils, and her departure marked the establishment of a Charitable Trust under a Board of Governors.